Medial-EarlySign/MR_Wiki/index.md

 ```
 For detailed system requirements and compilation instructions, please see the [Installation Guide](Installation/index.md).

+> [NOTE!]
+Pay attention there are only pre-builds for Linux.
+I hope to publish pre-builds for windows soon through conda.
+Currently it doesn't compile on mac from source, only linux/windows.

 ## Why Use This Platform?

 *   **High-Performance Processing:** Engineered for large-scale, sparse EMR time-series data where general-purpose libraries like pandas fall short.